Zucchini Banana Bread

 Sharing is caring!

-This is my take on banana bread, a zucchini banana bread.
+This is my take on banana bread, a banana zucchini bread.
 It's a healthy banana bread recipe (well much healthier than many banana bread recipes).
 BUT no one, not even my kids complain about the zucchini at all.

 Sliced zucchini banana bread on a wooden chopping board with a pink loaf tin in the background